Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Decohered cluster state

 One natural generalization of the string order parameter from pure states to mixed states is to measure the expectation value of the strong-string operator $\mathcal{S}_{nm}^S$ (defined below) in the state $\rho$:

 where

 for odd $n$ and $m$.
-The Roman numeral I appearing in the subscript indicates that the correlator is linear in the density matrix (i.e. \renyi-1), and distinguishes it from other correlators which we will define shortly which are quadratic in the density matrix.
+The Roman numeral I appearing in the subscript indicates that the correlator is linear in the density matrix (i.e. \renyi-1), and distinguishes it from other correlators which are quadratic in the density matrix, as we will define shortly.
+Notice that the string correlator $\mathcal{S}_{nm}^{S}$ consists of a truncated symmetry operator spanning from sites $n+1$ to $m-1$ and that the endpoint operators anticommute with the $X$ symmetry on odd sites, consistent with the construction in \cref{eq:string_general_def}.
 This definition has been used in prior works, and it has been shown that it is an order parameter for the $\ztwo^S \times \ztwo^W$ mixed-state SPT order~\cite{ma2023topological}.
-If we try to define an analogous order parameter for the weak-string operator $\mathcal{S}^W_{n, m} \vcentcolon = \mathcal{S}_{n+1, m+1}^S$, then we find that it is trivially one because the weak-string operator acts from both the ket and the bra sides and $\left( \mathcal{S}^W \right)^2 = \I$, more specifically $\Tr\left[\mathcal{S}_{nm}^W \rho \mathcal{S}_{nm}^W \right] = 1$.
+If we try to define an analogous order parameter for the weak-string operator $\mathcal{S}^W_{n, m} \vcentcolon = \mathcal{S}_{n+1, m+1}^S$, then we find that it is trivially one because the weak-string operator acts from both the ket and the bra sides and $\left( \mathcal{S}^W \right)^2 = \IId $, more specifically $\Tr\left[\mathcal{S}_{nm}^W \rho \mathcal{S}_{nm}^W \right] = 1$.

 One way of generating a useful string correlator corresponding to the weak symmetry is to map density matrices to vectors in a doubled Hilbert space with twice the number of qubits and consider the string correlators in this doubled space~\cite{ma2024symmetry}.
 The mapping of density matrices to vectors in the doubled Hilbert space is as follows: